Red Arrow (PRR train)

 The Red Arrow was a night train operated by the Pennsylvania Railroad that ran from New York City to Detroit.
-It had an additional section going to and from Washington, D.C.
+It was named after Michigan’s Red Arrow infantry division of World War I. It had an additional section going to and from Washington, D.C.
 This was an unusual train, in that the PRR had few trains that ran to Detroit.
 More of the PRR trains went west to Chicago or St. Louis.
-The Red Arrow became the premier PRR train on the New York - Detroit circuit.
+The Red Arrow became the premier PRR train on the New York–Detroit circuit.

 History

 The train began as an eastbound-only train, from Detroit to Pittsburgh in 1925.
 In the next year it went in both directions, #69, westbound, #68 eastbound.
-By 1938. the train was extended to New York and Washington, with the route split at Harrisburg, Pennsylvania.
+By 1938 the train was extended to New York and Washington, with the route split at Harrisburg, Pennsylvania.
 The Detroit terminus was the Fort Street Union Depot in downtown Detroit.

 Route

 Going south from Detroit, the route went through Toledo, Ohio, joined the PRR main line at Mansfield, Ohio, and continued east.
 In the easterly direction the train made a stop in Canton, Ohio.
 In the westbound direction the train made no stops between Pittsburgh and Mansfield.